Recently Diagnosed With SMA

 This guide includes: getting a diagnosis; posture, movement and exercise; diet and breathing; fatigue and pain; support and resources.

-Over time, you are likely to come into contact with a number of different health, education and social care professionals.
-This lists the different professionals and teams you might meet, with a brief description of what they do.
+Over time, you are likely to have contact with a number of different health, education and social care professionals.
+This lists many of them and the team you might meet, with a brief description of what they do.

 SMA is a complex medical condition.
-Over time, you may come across new words and terms.
+You may come across new words and terms.
 This may be a helpful mini 'dictionary' for when you are unsure of what they mean.